Dale Greig

 Dale Greig (15 May 1937 – 12 May 2019) was a Scottish cross country champion and pioneering long-distance runner.
 In 1964 she became the first woman to run a marathon in under 3 hours 30 minutes.
-Her time of 3:27:45 at the Isle of Wight Marathon was recognized by the International Association of Athletics Federations as a world best.
+Her time of 3:27:45 at the Isle of Wight Marathon was recognised by the International Association of Athletics Federations as a world best.

 She was also the first woman to run two ultramarathons: the Isle of Man 40 in 1971 and the 55-mile London-to-Brighton race in 1972 – seven years before female competitors were officially allowed.
 In 1974, at the age of 37, she won the first International Masters Marathon for women, at the World Veterans' Championships in Paris.

 Biography

 Greig was born in Paisley, Renfrewshire and lived there all her life.
 She and her twin sister, Cynthia, attended the John Neilson Institution in Paisley.
 After leaving school, Greig ran for the Glasgow-based Bellahouston Harriers for a short time before setting up her own women's club, Tannahill Harriers in 1959.
 At the time, the furthest women were permitted to run in competition was one mile on the track and up to three miles in cross country, occasionally extended to longer distances.

 Greig competed at track events, winning several medals at the Scottish Championships: Silver in the 880yds in 1956 and Bronze in the mile in 1958,1959, 1960 and 1966.
 She was Scottish National Cross Country Champion in 1960, 1962, 1964 and 1968.